lh3/miniwfa/README.md

 ## Introduction

-Miniwfa is a reimplementation of the WaveFront Alignment algorithm ([WFA][wfa-pub]) with 2-piece affine gap penalty.
-When reporting base alignment for megabase-long sequences, miniwfa is sometimes a few times faster and tends to use less memory in comparison to [WFA2-lib][wfa] and [wfalm][wfalm] in their low-memory mode.
+Miniwfa is a reimplementation of the WaveFront Alignment algorithm ([WFA][wfa-pub]) with 2-piece gap penalty.
+It was faster than WFA2-lib when miniwfa was first developed.
+Now the linear-space [BiWFA][biwfa] algorithm is faster and uses less memory.

 ## Algorithm